man2k/DiscordBot_firstBot_practice/README.md

 # DiscordBot_firstBot_practice

-Bot to translate between languages.
+Bot For Practice.
+Contains various commands (translate, order).
 Practice Repo

 # Create a .env file in the repo and input your credentials as follows